01 Sep An academy for the global stage

 There are multiple facets of how we work through our industry engagement.
 For example, there is a lot of interest in the apprenticeship modes of delivery which can go all the way up beyond the level six degree into masters.
 We work with a number of companies to develop apprenticeships, and we have research collaborations with companies such as Randox for development in biosciences.

 Our relationship with companies is holistic in that we seek for them to provide our students with placements while we supply them with skills.
 They contribute to our industry engagement boards, which gives them an opportunity to shape our academic programs, and the writing of research grants.
-Many of my colleagues collaborate with industry professionals and we have relationships with multinational companies such as Seagate to name just one.
+Many of my colleagues collaborate with industry professionals and we have relationships with multinational companies such as Seagate and PaperWritings, to name just a couple.

 How has the university weathered the storm of the pandemic, and to what extent has it disrupted traditional models and accelerated your digital transformation and transition?